-Risk free bets do not come about very often, as they are only usually offered to people when they make their first bet on a new account.
+Risk free offers do not come about very often, as they are only usually offered to people when they make their first bet on a new account.
 They are also usually limited to a certain amount – usually £50 – but this is more than most recreational gamblers will place on a single bet.
 If you do bet more than this amount then you’ll only get the value of the advertised free bet returned.
 Well worth noting.

-Before going on to answer exactly what a stake returned free bet is, it is important that we understand what the term “stake” means by itself, and it really is a simple definition.
+Before going on to answer exactly what a stake returned bonus is, it is important that we understand what the term “stake” means by itself, and it really is a simple definition.
 Basically, the stake is the amount of money that a person originally places on a bet, so if you place £10 on a 3/1 bet, your stake will be £10 and anything you win will be classed as your winnings.

-Now that you know what a stake is, you will have probably worked out what a stake returned free bet is.
+Now that you know what a stake is, you will have probably worked out what a stake returned free bet or new customer offer is.
 It is basically a free bet that you are allowed to make by the site – usually as an incentive to sign up with them and deposit money – that, should it turn out to be a winner, returns the stake as well as the winnings.
 This means that if, for example, you place that £10 bet on the 3/1 odds, you will receive £30 in winnings and the original £10 stake back, therefore meaning that you profit by £40.

-Stake Not Returned Free Bets
+Stake Not Returned

 When you usually place a bet at a bookmaker, you will win the odds that you have been quoted for, so if you bet £10 on a horse with odds of 5/1, you will win £50.
 On top of this though, you will also be given back the original stake, therefore meaning that, in total, the bookmakers will hand over £60 to you – £50 profit of which is profit.